icgc-argo/argo-docs/docs/data-access/icgc-25k-data.md

 ## Accessing ICGC 25K Release Data

-ICGC Release Data and PCAWG data are hosted in two locations: an SFTP server, and an AWS bucket.
+ICGC Release Data contains both open and controlled access data.

+All [open access release data](#open-release-data---object-bucket-details) is stored on a publicly available Object Storage Bucket and is available to everyone.

-The SFTP contains public and DACO controlled data, only available to authorized DACO-approved users only.
+The [controlled access release data](#controlled-release-data---sftp-connection-details) is hosted on an SFTP server, and is only available to authorized DACO-approved users.
 If you previously had DACO access for ICGC 25K data you will continue to have permission to access the SFTP server.
 If you require DACO approval please see the documentation on [applying for DACO access](./daco/applying.md).

-The AWS bucket contains public data and can be accessed without DACO approval.

 Both locations contain directories with the following data: